 Located within a private residence in Marion County at 9209 Log Run Drive South in Clermont, this residential display is definitely worth adding to your list.

 Despite it being in a residential neighborhood, you probably won't be able to drive through.
 Expect to park and stroll by foot through the neighborhood.
 Log Run includes more than 250,000 lights, more than 300 displays, a giant Nutcracker with candy canes in his mouth and much more.

 This is one of my family’s favorite holiday traditions.
 We love visiting the Indianapolis Zoo in December arriving around 4:30 or 5 p.m. to witness the transformation as dusk arrives and the twinkling lights take over.

 There is just something magical about taking in the zoo at night with all the lights glowing.
 We love to bundle up, grab a warm drink and get plenty of pictures of course.

 My family tries to make it an annual ritual to at least drive to the circle in downtown Indy in December to see this spectacle.

 It truly is special to drive around the circle a couple of times to take in the scenery, but if you have the time and desire, parking and walking around the circle takes this experience to the next level.

 Full disclosure here, I have not yet experienced this walk-through light display, but it is on my family’s bucket list.
 I have heard nothing but good things about this holiday experience.

 Set outdoors on their magnificent property with mature trees and beautiful gardens in the shadow of the Lilly House, I’ve been told walking through this property with the lights glowing all around is truly breathtaking.
-Tickets are sold out through Christmas day.
+Tickets are selling out fast.
 However, the lights will remain until Jan.
-3 with plenty of tickets available after Christmas day.
+2 with plenty of tickets still available after Christmas day.

 Distance from Danville: 23 miles